-The Customer Experience Guidelines (and associated Checklist) form part of the Standards, and set out the customer experience required to deliver a successful Open Banking ecosystem, alongside technical, performance, non-functional requirements and dispute resolution practices.
+The Customer Experience Guidelines (and associated Checklist) form part of the Standards and set out the customer experience required to deliver a successful Open Banking ecosystem, alongside technical, performance, and non-functional requirements and dispute resolution practices.

-The CEG Checklist has been developed for ASPSPs and TPPs to assess conformance with this aspect of the OBIE Standards.
+The CEG Checklist has been developed for ASPSPs and TPPs to assess conformance with this aspect of the Open Banking Standard.

 The CEG and CEG Checklist are consistent with:

 In developing its Standards, Open Banking Limited (OBL), the Implementation Entity described in the CMA Order, undertook extensive engagement with different market participants, and analysis to ensure that its standards have been designed in line with relevant regulatory and market requirements.

-On this basis, where an ASPSP seeking an exemption notifies their relevant National Competent Authority (NCA) (e.g. the FCA in the UK) that its dedicated interface follows the OBIE Standards, we expect this will provide a level of assurance that the ASPSP meets the requirement of RTS Article 30(5).
+On this basis, where an ASPSP seeking an exemption notifies their relevant National Competent Authority (NCA) (e.g. the FCA in the UK) that its dedicated interface follows the Open Banking Standard, we expect this will provide a level of assurance that the ASPSP meets the requirement of RTS Article 30(5).
 Conversely, when an ASPSP has deviated from the Standards, we expect that the NCA may require additional information to enable it to consider more closely whether the ASPSP’s implementation is compliant with the relevant regulatory requirements.
 This may include the NCA requesting additional details on how and why there has been a deviation.